qooxdoo/qooxdoo/docs/core/classes.md

 A static class is not instantiated and only contains static members.
 Setting its type to `static` makes sure only such static members, no constructor and so on are given in the class definition.
-Otherwise error messages are presented to the
+Otherwise, error messages are presented to the
 developer:

 ```javascript